Capital Gains Tax Calculator - Work Out Your Gain

 Capital Gains Tax Rates in the UK

 In the UK, Capital Gains Tax rates depend on your total income and the type of asset you’re selling.
-For the 2024/25 tax year, the rates are as follows:
+For the 2024/25 and 2025/26 tax year, the rates are as follows:

 Your total income for the year determines whether you pay the basic rate or the higher rate.
 If your income, including your capital gains, falls within the basic tax band, you will pay the basic rate on your gains.
 If your income pushes you into the higher tax band, the higher rate will apply.

-Capital Gains Tax is only due if your total gains for the tax year, after subtracting any losses and applying available reliefs, exceed the annual exempt amount.
+When it comes to Capital Gains Tax, you only need to pay if your total gains for the tax year, after deducting any losses and applying any available reliefs, go over the annual CGT tax allowance.

 • Most individuals residing in the UK